Brighter Than Sunshine: Composition

 "Brighter Than Sunshine" is a piano rock ballad.
-Lyrically, the song was written exclusively by Matt Hales, who goes by the stage name Aqualung.
-Production was done by Hales and Snow Patrol producer, Jacknife Lee.
+The song was written exclusively by Matt Hales, who goes by the stage name Aqualung.
+Production was done by Hales and Snow Patrol producer Jacknife Lee.

 Critical reception

 Allmusic praised "Brighter Than Sunshine" as being on par with bands like Coldplay and Keane, congratulating the track as one of the highlights of Strange and Beautiful.
 BBC music reviewer Niky Daley said the track, "...starts the ten track feast for your ears.
 Your winter blues will be banished as you bask in this triumphantly uplifting anthem."

 Usage in other media

-The record was featured in the 2005 romantic comedy, A Lot Like Love, as well as in an episode of the American drama, Cold Case.
-It was also used on the CBC Television series Schitt's Creek, Season 5 episode "Meet the Parents" in 2019.
+The record was featured in the 2005 romantic comedy A Lot Like Love, as well as in an episode of the American drama Cold Case.
+It was also used on the CBC Television series Schitt's Creek, season 5 episode "Meet the Parents" in 2019.